AutomateSecOps/EDgaR-Utility/README.md

 To assit IT departments with EDR compliance, my teammate and I created a web form where an IT admin or infosec analyst, who does not have access to the CrowdStrike console, can upload a csv with hostnames to check to see if the host is present in the CrowdStrike Falcon platform.

-In addition, hosts are tagged with the departmental ID, so the hosts are incorporated into the CrowdStrike Fusion Workflows for vulnerability reporting and for alert notification on host detections by the Falcon sensor.
+CrowdStrike hosts, that are tagged with the departmental ID, are incorporated into CrowdStrike Fusion Workflows for email alert notifications.
+In addition, the same tags are used in CrowdStrike Schedule Reports for vulnerability reporting.

- The workflows are straightforward using the Tines CrowdStrike templates for the Get host IDs, Get Host details, and Tag Host in CrowdStrike, which are available in the Tines product templates.
+ The Tines workflows are straightforward using the Tines CrowdStrike templates for the Get host IDs, Get Host details, and Tag Host in CrowdStrike, which are available in the Tines product templates.

 ### AI Automatic Mode to Strip the FQDN of the hostname

 The hostnames are parsed from the csv, and each hostname is exploded as an individual event.
-Since the CrowdStrike /devices/queries/devices/v1 API endpoint for host management has a quirk in regards to fully qualified domain names (FQDN), we used the Tines AI Automatic mode in Event Transformation action to extract the hostname of the FQDN.
+Since the CrowdStrike /devices/queries/devices/v1 API endpoint for host management has a quirk in regards to fully qualified domain names (FQDN), we used the Tines AI Automatic mode in Event Transformation action to extract the hostname from the FQDN.

 <img src="./images/AI-Automatic-Mode-StripFQDN.png">

 If an analyst submits a host with a FQDN, and the host is registered without a FQDN, the CrowdStrike Host API will not find the host.
-The API will return a FQDN if searching just by the hostname.
+The API will return a FQDN if querying the API by the hostname.

 For example, host1.mydomain.com is registered in the console.
-The Falcon API will return it if the hostname is submitted as host1 or host1.mydomain.com, but if host1.mydomain.com is submitted and host1 is registered, the Falcon Host API will not find it.
+The Falcon API will return it if the hostname is submitted as host1 or host1.mydomain.com, but if host1.mydomain.com is submitted and host1 is registered in the console, the Falcon Host API will not find it.

 ### Conditional Tines Page Feature

 Tines introduced a new feature for Pages.
-The builder can hide or show page elements based on certain conditions.
+The page builder can hide or show page elements based on certain conditions.

 We used this new feature to hide CrowdStrike tags that a department may not use.